Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Reducibility between basic set theoretical principles

 \begin{lemma}{ } Let $F_{\Sigma_{n}-\text{truth}}$ be a (class) function which, for every $\Sigma_{n}$-formula $\phi(\vec{x})$ with free variables in $\vec{x}$ and any tuple $\vec{a}$ of sets of the right length, Then an effectivizer for $\Sigma_{n}$-separation is OTM-computable relative to $F_{\Sigma_{n}-\text{truth}}$. \end{lemma} \begin{proof} Given a code for a set $b$, a $\Sigma_{n}$-formula $\phi(x,\vec{p})$ and a tuple $\vec{a}$ of sets, run through $b$, applying $F_{\Sigma_{n}-\text{truth}}$ to $(\phi,(c,\vec{a}))$ for every $c\in b$, and collecting together those elements for which the answer is positive. \end{proof}

 \begin{remark} Note that, in contrast to the reduction of truth to separation, the reduction described here does not work with a single call to the effectivizer; in fact, on input $x$, it will make $\text{card}(x)$ many such calls.
-As we will see in a separate paper on reduction complexity (forthcoming), this is optimal. \end{remark}
+As we will see in a separate paper (\cite{reduction complexity}), this is optimal. \end{remark}